5 Simple Debt Payoff Tips

 Since these gift cards will give you extra money leftover in various budget categories, you can contribute the extra towards your debt snowball.

-Earn extra cash to put more towards your debt
+Tip #5 Earn extra cash to payoff debt

 Are there any ways that you can earn extra cash?
 Pinterest is full of hundreds of ideas for ways to earn money!

 Whether it’s side gigs, or even making items to sell, you can find ways to earn a bit of extra cash that can go towards your debt snowball.

-One of our favorite ways to put extra cash towards my debts is to use my income tax return (increase it by itemizing medical expenses!) and any work bonuses towards them.
+One of our favorite ways to put extra cash towards my debts is to use my income tax return (increase it by itemizing medical expenses!).
+And also put any work bonuses towards them.
 It’s tempting to get that influx of cash to make a big purchase, but there is nothing more rewarding than cutting down a debt by a large amount!

 Just keep working at it